stefanoborini/stefanoborini.github.io/_posts/2019-10-15-why-01-plus-02-is-not-03-in-python.md

 ---
 category: python
-title: Why 0.1 + 0.2 is not equal to 0.3 in python (in progress)
+title: Why 0.1 + 0.2 is not equal to 0.3 in python
 ---

 This post explain a frequently asked question about python that is nothing new to people who knows their bits and bytes,